DS-100/sp23/syllabus.md

 - All labs are intended to take about an hour.
 - Lab walkthroughs will be released following the lab due date.
 These will primarily help to build our staff intuition for solving lab problems and how they can be applied to more difficult homework questions.

-### Quick Checks

-Quick checks are weekly short assignments to check that you are keeping up with lectures.
-They should take around 10 minutes to complete.
-They will be assigned on Gradescope and mainly consist of multiple choice questions.
-Your three lowest scores will be dropped.

 ### Office Hours and Communication